What Is a Vascular Ultrasound? Understanding Its Purpose and Benefits

 These symptoms are especially crucial for those at higher risk, including individuals with diabetes, hypertension, or a family history of heart conditions.

-Overall, what is a vascular ultrasound is an essential tool in assessing your circulatory health.
+Overall, what is a is an essential tool in assessing your circulatory health.
 We’re here to ensure you receive the comprehensive care you deserve at Amavita, and we’re committed to supporting you every step of the way.

 Follow the arrows to see each step of the vascular ultrasound process - from getting ready to finishing up and going back to your day.